* 21 November 2023 *

 Board Membership

 One of the recommendations from the Royal Commission into Aged Care Quality & Safety was that all Boards running aged care should have board level clinical expertise.
-A recruitment process was undertaken to find someone with extensive clinical and management experience in aged care and to welcome Michele Lewis, whose father was a Vietnam Veteran, to the Board of Directors.
+A recruitment process was undertaken to find someone with extensive clinical and management experience in aged care: Michele Lewis, whose father was a Vietnam Veteran, was welcomed to the Board of Directors.

 Board Members Tracey Bannan and Laureen Grimes were reappointed for a further term.